yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## console sharing 📁
 Command-line tool for managing or interacting with related tasks.
-* [auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq) [❌ ❌ 🖥️CLI 🖥️TUI] - Automatic CPU speed and power optimizer for Linux, which allows to dynamically change the settings of the CPU to save energy and extend the battery life on laptops.
+* [auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq) [❌ ❌ 🖥️CLI/🖥️TUI] - Automatic CPU speed and power optimizer for Linux, which allows to dynamically change the settings of the CPU to save energy and extend the battery life on laptops.
 * [conspy](http://conspy.sourceforge.net/) [❌ ❌ 🖥️CLI] - "Conspy allows a (possibly remote) user to see what is displayed on a Linux virtual console, and send keystrokes to it."

 ## dotfiles manager 📁